nivbd/lush/README.md

 * make e2e tests also on client.
 * make unit tests to utility functions.
 * adding validation to user fields on server side - if passed and in the correct form.
+* improve ux by adding spinner to the app, and avoid unnecessary loading states. also, empty states should be added.